mtobesyajerry-sudo/law-firms1/PASSWORD_ENCRYPTION_BUG_FIX.md

-# Password Encryption Bug - FIXED
+# Password Encryption Bug Fix - User Registration Login Fixed

-## Critical Issue (RESOLVED)

-A critical password encryption bug was preventing users from logging in after their first successful login.
-This has been completely fixed.
+## Problem Identified

+Users were creating their own passwords during registration, but login was failing with "Invalid email or password" error.

+### Root Cause

+**Encryption Key Mismatch**: Password encryption during registration and decryption during approval used different keys.

 ## What Was Wrong